 Instead of reading the paper and having a smoke, watch the news.
 Or read online.
 The idea is to form a new habit, one that does not involve cigarettes.

 During breaks, read a book instead.
 An exciting one that catches your interest each time you read.
-If you are a woman, I highly recommend the exciting best seller of the moment called Fifty Shades Of Grey.
-If you are interested in always being a better person, try any of these classics from the brilliant John Gray.
+If you are interested in bettering yourself, try any of these classics.

 You need to also cut down on your alcohol and eventually stop drinking.
 Don’t be foolish and drink a sip for that sip will lead to a bottle and eventually a cigarette.
 Any smoker who drinks know that booze and cigarettes go together like salt and pepper.